objcio/swiftui-challenges/challenge2.md

 You should implement this without using a `GeometryReader`!

 For a bonus challenge, create a `SignalStrengthView` that includes a text label.
 Make sure that the indicator scales with the environment's current font size.
-For example, here's the signal strength with and without a large title font:
+For example, here's the signal strength view with and without a large title font:

 ```swift
 struct ContentView: View {